 Sharing Model: OWD, Role Hierarchy & Sharing Rules

 The sharing model is the foundation of Salesforce record-level security.
-It determines who can see and edit which records — and it is one of the most heavily tested areas on the CTA exam.
-Getting the sharing model wrong cascades into performance issues, security holes, and governance nightmares.
+It determines who can see and edit which records, and it is one of the most heavily tested areas on the CTA exam.
+A flawed sharing model cascades into performance issues, security holes, and governance nightmares.

 How Record Access Works: The Sharing Stack

-Record access in Salesforce is cumulative — you can open access but never restrict it below the baseline set by Organization-Wide Defaults (OWD).
-Think of it as a layered system where each layer can only add access.
+Record access in Salesforce is cumulative.
+You can open access but never restrict it below the baseline set by Organization-Wide Defaults (OWD).
+Each layer can only add access, never subtract it.

 The Cardinal Rule